cambs-repeaters/cambridgerepeaters.net/_repeaters/mb7uc.md

 access:
 status: Operational
 ---
-MB7UC is a 2m APRS digipeater and iGate
+MB7UC is a 2m APRS digipeater and iGate, located near Barkway, just south of Royston.